altmancarly-hue/AI-Automation-Framework-for-Medical-Assistants/README.md

 ## Closing Note

 The most important thing in this document is not any single initiative.
-It is the discipline that runs through all ten:
+It is the discipline that runs through all of them:

 **The machine drafts.
 The licensed human decides.
 The audit log proves it.**

 That is not a hedge against regulatory risk, though it is that.
 It is the correct architecture for a domain where the cost of a confident wrong answer is measured in children rather than dollars.
-Six of these ten initiatives use no language model at all, or use one only to write down what a human already decided.
-The value is in the plumbing — connecting systems that do not talk, and replacing paper with structured data that can be queried, audited, and improved.
+Six of the ten initiatives in Section 5 use no language model at all, or use one only to write down what a human already decided — and every one of the fifty tasks in Section 11 uses none.
+The value is in the plumbing: connecting systems that do not talk, and replacing paper with structured data that can be queried, audited and improved.

+**If you take one thing from this document, take Section 11.** It costs nothing, it carries no vendor risk, it starts this week, and the practice is better off even if nothing else in here is ever funded.
+Everything above it is worth doing;
+none of it is worth waiting for.

 ---

-*Prepared by Carly Altman · August 2026*
+*Prepared by Carly Altman · August 2026 · v2.0*
 *Pricing verified August 2026 from public vendor materials; confirm directly before contracting.*
 *This document contains no protected health information.*